• FB

 Focaccia Toppings

-The beauty about focaccia is that the toppings for it are pretty limitless.
+The beauty of focaccia is that its toppings are pretty limitless.
 I’d say the most popular is sea salt and rosemary.
-However, I’m not a fan of rosemary (Too soapish for me).
-For this one I went with:
+However, I’m not a fan of rosemary (too soapish for me).
+For this one, I went with:

 • Oregano or Basil